eneliviu/drf-backend-api/README.md

 This API serves as a backend foundation for a potential application.
 The envisioned features and functionalities are subject to change and refinement based on further development and user feedback.

-## Application development (DONE)
+## Application development
 This application was developed using an iterative approach, following Agile principles.

 **User Stories & Epics**

-We employed a user-centric approach, defining key epics and user stories to guide development.
+I employed a user-centric approach, defining key epics and user stories to guide project development.

 **Example Epic**:
 Epic: As an API developer,